 Information for a number of infectious conditions that may require1 exclusion of children from school, education and care services.

-Additional public health recommendations that apply
+• Additional public health recommendations that apply To assist and adults.

 To assist medical practitioners, schools, preschools and chilcare facilities to meet the public health requirements1 and recommendations.